ethereumjs/ethereumjs-monorepo/README.md

 --------------------------------------------------------

 ####  `trie.checkpoint()`
 Creates a checkpoint that can later be reverted to or commited.
-After this is called, no changes to the trie will be permanently saved until `commitCheckpoint` is called.
+After this is called, no changes to the trie will be permanently saved until `commit` is called.

 --------------------------------------------------------